TusharKaundal/Expense-Manager/README.md

 # Expense-Manager
-## expense manager website that can be used by all for tracking their expenses accordingly.
-## The user can add the initial budget for the expenses and give it a title accordingly.
-## Further user can add bills under the given budget and track her expenses accordingly.
+### Expense manager website that can be used by all for tracking their expenses accordingly.The user can add the initial budget for the expenses and give it a title accordingly.Further user can add bills under the given budget and track her expenses accordingly.

 ## SETUP